free prenuptial agreement template

 All assets can remain separate property, avoiding costly divorce settlements.
 Joint assets and debts titled in both names are split 50/50 as marital property.

-Unconscionability Dual Review
+Unconscionability Single Review

 Unconscionability Standard